fredpell1/AI2048/README.md

 # AI2048

+I am currently refactoring the code to make it more modular, slightly more object oriented, to better parameterize different reward functions that will be implemented.

 UI for the game was taken [there](https://github.com/yangshun/2048-python) and I refactored parts of the code to adapt it to an AI playing the game.
 However, since the project was read-only, when I pushed my changes it broke the link of the git submodule.